Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Resistance Training

-Resistance training can look different depending on your fitness goals but common examples strength-building exercises and movements include:
+Resistance training can look different depending on your fitness goals, but common examples of strength-building exercises and movements include:

-- Suspension trainers – This will usually hand from a roof, high bar or a door and is a mix of body weight training against gravity
+• Suspension trainers – These will usually hang from a roof, high bar, or a door and are a mix of body weight training against gravity.

-- Weight machines – Popular in commercial gyms, they typically have hydraulics and or adjustable weights, seats and handles for example a leg press machine, leg extension or hamstring curl.
+• Weight machines – Popular in commercial gyms, they typically have hydraulics and adjustable weights, seats, and handles, for example, a leg press machine, leg extension, or hamstring curl.

-- Resistance bands – These usually have various tension levels to provide different levels of resistance
+• Resistance bands – These usually have various tension levels to provide different resistance levels.

-For successful muscle growth it’s important you have a structured program that incorporates a variety of movements and exercises to work different muscle groups.
+For successful muscle growth, you must have a structured program incorporating various movements and exercises to work different muscle groups.

-Depending on the type of training you’re interested in, this could include anything from compound movements like a squat or deadlift through to isolated movements like bicep curls and triceps extension, and weighted squat jumps.
+Depending on the type of training you’re interested in, this could include anything from compound movements like a squat or deadlift to isolated movements like bicep curls, triceps extension, and weighted squat jumps.

-Once you have a program, it should be set up in such a way that you progress in your ability to perform your selected movements over time.
+Once you have a program, it should be set up so that you progress in your ability to perform your selected movements over time.

 These are examples of training variables you would manipulate for selected movements and exercises:

-Through resistance training muscle growth is achieved through challenging your muscles and working them close to failure.
-By doing this you are damaging muscle fibers, so they then repair stronger than before, increasing strength and growing the muscle.
+Through resistance training, muscle growth is achieved by challenging your muscles and working them close to failure.
+By doing this, you are damaging muscle fibers, so they then repair stronger than before, increasing strength and growing the muscle.

 You could be taking creatine every day, but if you’re not first training in a way that supports muscle growth, your creatine supplementation is not helping you build muscle.